FAQ's

 • To cancel an existing booking, please contact us by emailing info@rekindle.org.nz with your booking reference and full name.
 Please allow up to 48 hours for a response.

-• For paid workshops where you cancel more than 14 days before the workshop date, a $30 administration fee may be applied.
+• For paid workshops where you cancel more than 14 days before the workshop date, you will receive a refund but a $30 administration fee will be applied.
 Where possible, an alternative workshop date may be offered.

 How do I access the films I have purchased?